Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 Though Pfeiffer Big Sur State Park may not have access to the ocean, it offers one of Big Sur’s favorite swimming experiences at the Big Sur River Gorge.
 Visitors love to take a dip in the inviting pool of clear river water found in this granite-walled gorge.
 River crossings and rock scrambling along the way make for an adventurous day.

-Park near Day Use Lot 3 and follow the Gorge Trail to a bridge.
+Park near Day Use Lot 3 and follow the 0.5-mile Gorge Trail to a bridge.
 From here, head upstream and follow trails on either side of the redwood and oak-lined river banks.
 If the footbridge has been removed, hike past the abutments and continue along the left side of the river to reach the gorge.
 As long as you continue upstream, you’ll reach the pool.

 The pool itself stretches across the gorge between steep granite walls.
-It’s now more shallow than in previous years as it has filled with sediment from recent wildfires.
+It’s now more shallow than in previous years because it has been filled with sediment from recent wildfires.
 Some people enjoy continuing into the gorge past the pool where you’ll find a few more swimming holes, cascades, and boulders to explore upriver.

 11. Play on a Purple Sand Beach